Hifz123/Online-Learning-Engagement-Completion-Analytics/README.md

 ## Project Overview

-An end-to-end data analytics project focused on understanding student engagement, assessment performance, and course completion outcomes using the Open University Learning Analytics Dataset (OULAD).
+An end-to-end data analytics project focused on understanding student engagement, assessment performance, and course outcomes using the Open University Learning Analytics Dataset (OULAD).

 The project investigates how learning activity and assessment performance vary across courses and student outcomes, with the goal of identifying meaningful patterns that can support better learner engagement and course management.